ReactiveX/RxGo/README.md

 The `Drop` strategy means that if the pipeline after `FromEventSource` was not ready to consume an item, this item is dropped.

-By default, each channel connecting an operator is non buffered.
+By default, a channel connecting operators is non-buffered.
 We can override this behaviour like this:

 ```go
 observable.Map(transform, rxgo.WithBufferedChannel(42))
 ```

-Each operator has an `opts ...Option` parameter allowing to pass specific options.
+Each operator has an `opts ...Option` parameter allowing to pass such options.

 ### Lazy vs Eager Observation

 The default observation strategy is lazy.
 It means, the items emitted by an Observable are processed by an operator once we start observing it.
-We can use an eager observation strategy this way:
+We can change this behaviour this way:

 ```go
 observable := rxgo.FromChannel(ch).Map(transform, rxgo.WithEagerObservation())
 ```

-In this case, the `Map` operator is triggered whenever an item is produced even without any observer.
+In this case, the `Map` operator is triggered whenever an item is produced even without any Observer.

 ### Sequential vs Parallel Operators

 By default, each operator is sequential.
 One operator being one goroutine instance.
 We can override it using the following option: